pikesley/shedbot/words.md

 So I got hold of some cheapo 12-volt lights off eBay, and hooked them up to the power outlets, and there was light

-But of course I've still got some spare 5-volt USB connections, though.
+But of course I've still got some spare 5-volt USB connections.
 What else do we know of that runs off of 5-volts USB?
 Yes, of course, a Raspberry Pi

 >slide - pi